Value Building Service Strategies

 • Maintenance menu to be presented to the customer upon arrival, for necessary scheduled maintenance.
 If you don't already have one - contact us and we will help you!

-Note: A separate presentation folder will be prepared for "walk-ins" and customers without appointments, ready to have the history and service records dropped-in.
+Note: A separate, "blank" presentation file should be prepared for "walk-ins" and customers without appointments, ready to have the history and service records dropped-in.